fieldtrip/website/development/realtime/buffer_matlab.md

     % this returns a Nchans X Nsamples matrix with the data dat    = ft_read_data('buffer://localhost:port', ...)

 The interface between MATLAB and the real-time buffer is network transparent.
-That means that the buffering can be done on one computer, e.g. the one attached to the EEG amplifier, and the computations in MATLAB can be done on another.
+That means that the buffering can be done on one computer, e.g., the one attached to the EEG amplifier, and the computations in MATLAB can be done on another.

 ### Details on the MATLAB mex-file implementation